The Best Family Beaches in St Barts

 Which St Barth beaches really work with young children: calm, shallow water, easy access and some shade, plus the ones to skip with toddlers.

 St Barth is an easy island to travel with children.
 It is small, safe and relaxed.
 But the beaches are not all equal for young kids.
 Some have calm, shallow water.
 Others have surf, a long walk in, or no shade at all.
+The rule that sorts them is simple: the reef-protected lagoons stay shallow and wind-sheltered, which is exactly what a toddler wants, while the open, north-facing beaches can pick up winter swell and suit older, surer swimmers.
+Match the beach to the age, and pick mornings, which are always calmer here, for the outing.
 Here is how to choose, beach by beach.

 St Jean, the easy winner